baetyl/baetyl/doc/us-en/customize/How-to-import-third-party-libraries-for-python-runtime.md

     path: var/db/openedge/function-sayhi-code
 ```

 Generally, using the standard library of the system python environment may not meet our needs.
-In actual practice, it is often necessary to import some third-party libraries.
-Two example are given below.
+In fact, it is often necessary to import some third-party libraries.
+Two examples are given below.

-## Import `requests` Third-Party Libraries
+## Import `requests` third-Party Libraries

 Suppose we want to crawl a website and get the response.
-Here, we can import a third-party library [requests](https://pypi.org/project/requests).
+Here, we can import a third-party library [`requests`](https://pypi.org/project/requests).
 How to import it, as shown below:

 - Step 1: download `requests` package and its dependency package(idna、urllib3、chardet、certifi)